Labirintami/doc/docs/message/index.md

 ---
 sidebar_label: Overview
 title: Message overview
+description: DHTMLX Message is a JavaScript component that allows communicating with the users of an application.
 ---

 dhtmlxMessage is a tiny but useful component that helps you to interact with a user of your application.
 Depending on the type of a message, you can inform a user about some processes taking place in the app,